How to DIY an affordable Pikler Triangle: An IKEA Hack

 Photo: Blaire Wilson / The Sereveries

-One thing to note is the dowel spacing which is great for a crib but too close as a ladder.
-Saw every other rod off for greater climbing ease.
+Note that while the dowel spacing is great for a crib, it’s too close to serve as a ladder.
+Saw every other rod off for easier climbing.

 Lastly, grab the crib base which forms the climbing ramp or bridge.
-Remove the mesh if you want or keep it on if your kid is a beginner climber.
+Remove the mesh if you want, or keep it if your kid is a beginner climber.

 DIY Pikler triangle with a tall and short triangle and bridge between